rrelledge/redislabs-docs/content/rc/security/database-security/tls-ssl.md

 ### Connect with the Redis CLI

-Here's how to use the Redis CLI to connect to a TLS-enabled Redis Cloud database:
+Here's how to use the Redis CLI to connect to a TLS-enabled Redis Enterprise Cloud database:

-If you're not requiring client authentication, then you need to provide the host, port, and the Redis Cloud CA certificate:
+If you're not requiring client authentication, then you need to provide the host, port, and the Redis Enterprise Cloud CA certificate:

 ```sh
 redis-cli -h redis.123.cloud.rlrcp.com -p 16257 --tls